 A Claim is a formal assertion that additional payment and/or time is due as the result of a change, conflict, delay or unforeseen circumstances that arise between parties to a construction contract.
 Claims may be filed by clients, contractors and subcontractors and outcomes can either lead to a settlement or additional legal action or court litigation.

-Clash Detection is the process of analyzing Building Information Modelling (BIM) data for any potential clashes between elements occupying the same space.
+Clash Detection is the process of analysing Building Information Modelling (BIM) data for any potential clashes between elements occupying the same space.
 This process also looks. for incompatible components. and elements that may require competing timing.

 A Client Request refers to a change in the performance of work initiated by a request from the construction project’s client.